Ch3ri0ur/berrymse/cmd/berryMSE/README_Executable.md

 Default config file name is `config.yml` and default path for it is local directory.

-!!! info inline end

 If these configurations don't work/match your camera this can freeze the camera stack. e.g. using resolutions above 1920 times 1080 created crashes.

 USB cameras don't support the advanced settings rotation and bitrate and need a -1 as parameter.

 ``` yaml title="config.yml"
 camera: